Rizal Park: Post-Commonwealth era

 In August 1954, President Ramon Magsaysay created the Jose Rizal National Centennial Commission to organize and manage the celebrations for the centennial of José Rizal's birth.
 Its plans include building a grand monument of José Rizal and the Rizal Memorial Cultural Center that would contain a national theater, a national museum, and a national library at the Luneta.
-The site was declared a national park on December 19, 1955, by virtue of Proclamation No. 234 signed by President Magsaysay.
+The site was declared a national park on December 19, 1955, by virtue of Proclamation No. 234 signed by Magsaysay.
 The Luneta National Park spans an area of approximately 16.24 ha covering the area surrounding the Rizal Monument.
 The Commission of Parks and Wildlife (now Biodiversity Management Bureau) managed the site upon its establishment as a protected area.

 In 1957, President Carlos P. Garcia issued Proclamation No. 470 transferring the administration of the national park to the Jose Rizal National Centennial Commission.
 In 1961, in commemoration of Rizal's birth centennial, the National Library was inaugurated at the park.
 Its management was then handed over to the National Parks Development Committee, an attached agency of the Department of Tourism, created in 1963 by President Diosdado Macapagal.

 In 1967, the Luneta National Park was renamed to Rizal Park with the signing of Proclamation No. 299 by President Ferdinand Marcos.
 Through donations by the Taiwanese and Japanese governments, the Chinese and Japanese Gardens were set up during Marcos' administration.
 The Rizal Park under NPDC executive director Teodoro Valencia was expanded.
 Valencia introduced the "Concert at the Park" event series during his management.

 On June 12, 1998, the park hosted many festivities which capped the 1998 Philippine Centennial, the event commemorating a hundred years since the Declaration of Independence from Spain and the establishment of the First Philippine Republic.
 The celebrations were led by then President Fidel V. Ramos.